scalar-labs/scalarflow-helm-charts/README.md

-Helm charts of Scalar Workflow project
+Helm chart for the ScalarFlow project